s-kust/python-backtesting-template/README.md

 I hope you find the example below helpful and inspiring.
 To do something similar, use the `run_strategy_main.py` or `optimize_params.py` file.

 I recently tested a feature represented in the OHLC DataFrame as a Boolean column.
 When its value was occasionally True, it signaled the system to open a short position.
 The system would hold this position until either the `max_trade_duration_short` expired or some special situation triggered an earlier closure.

-There are certain conditions where it may be wise to close the position early, even if no special situation has been triggered and the `max_trade_duration_short` has not yet expired.
+Also, there are certain conditions where it may be wise to close the position early, even if no special situation has been triggered and the `max_trade_duration_short` has not yet expired.

 The primary task was to test various values of the `max_trade_duration_short` variable.
 Regarding special situations, I determined that `take_profit` and `volatility_spike` were irrelevant for this feature, so I commented them out in the `process_special_situations` function.